SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-SFP Introduction to Organ Transplantation_Scalea.md

 rejection - what we try to combat are t-cell mediated b cell rejection
 - hyperacute rejection = when all the bullets are ALREADY out of the gun. minutes to hours; **non-treatable and pre-formed antibody**. very uncommon here
-	- dx via visual + labs. on the table it turns dark purple and black. this is a crossmatch test
+	- dx via visual + labs. on the table it turns dark purple and black. **this is a crossmatch test: HLA matching**
+	- in positive crossmatches - class 2 antigens lead to these things
 - acute rejection = happens any time past the transplant like within the year....
 	- generates an acute response. t cell or antibody mediated - frequently treatable
 	- dx via labs + biospy